seanpringle/xoat/README.md

 	* CtF is harder to get wrong and makes it easy to forget about the mouse for some tasks.
 * 2/3 is a nice fraction.

-### Stuff Removed

-Some elements that proved to be the wrong direction for xoat have been removed.

-* Tags have been replaced with the snapshot/rollback mechanism.
-	* Tags were a way to group and raise windows en-masse, but they were fiddly to use.
-	* Snapshot allows the freedom to mess windows up then quicky revert to a known state.
-* Some EWMH desktop atoms have been dumped as surplus to requirements.

 ### config.h

 All customization happens in config.h.
 See in-line comments there.

-**Note**: config.h is tracked!
-Use a local git branch to protect any customization.
+It's tracked, so use a local git branch or a merge tool to protect any customization.